EliyaAblet/stridebite/README.md

 Milestone 2 delivered a fully functional backend, enhanced application security, hardened container setup, and a deployable cloud-ready environment.
 The project now follows secure development practices and is suitable for production-style deployment.

+---

+## AI Use Disclosure (Required by Course Policy)

+AI assistance was used only for:

+1. Documentation clarification
+2. Formatting diagrams
+3. Debugging explanations related to Django errors
+4. Improving organization of written content
+5. Help with HTML files

+All models, views, serializers, business logic, URL routing, and project structure were written by me help of ChatGPT.